JimWakelin/ms-community-wiki/using-the-media-creation-tool.md

     ![](img/using-the-media-creation-tool/downloading.png)

 After this, you will see a screen saying that the Flash Drive is ready.
-Click finish, take out the USB, and insert it into the computer that is not working.
+Click finish, eject the USB and then take it out and insert it into the computer that is not working.

 #### How to re-install Windows using a USB